Muang Sing: the beautiful hill tribe villages of Laos

 So why visit Muang Sing in Laos and is it even smart to visit a town known for drug smuggling?

 The answer is simple.
-Muang Sing is in the beautiful Muang Sing valley surrounded by the green Phou mountains.
-The town is near Nam Ha National Park.
+Muang Sing is famous for its natural beauty and ethnic diversity.
+The town is in a beautiful valley surrounded by the green Phou mountains and the Nam Ha National Park.
 A wilderness area with a rich biodiversity and lush rainforests.

-This remote region is also famous for its ethnic minorities.
+This remote region is also home to many ethnic minorities.
 The Muang Sing valley is dotted with tribal villages.
 The hill tribes each follow their own culture and traditions that is all the more visible on the morning market in Muang Sing.

 Muang Sing is well off the tourist trail in Laos.
 There are also not too many things to do in Muang Sing itself.
 The main attraction is the beautiful mountainous countryside where you can go hiking and cycling while visiting the hill tribe villages.
 It was a very welcome change after the overly touristic places like Vang Vieng and the 4000 islands.